HistoryThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

-The backs of the hands and fingers as well as the interdigital folds are frequently involved, but show less the picture of the so-called dyshidrosis than that of the classic acute eczema of the field skin with inflammatory papules about 0.1 cm in size, or larger plaques, as well as intact and burst vesicles, possibly also oozing.
+The backs of the hands and fingers as well as the interdigital folds are frequently involved, but show less the picture of the so-called dyshidrosis than that of the classic acute dermatitis of the field skin with inflammatory papules about 0.1 cm in size, or larger plaques, as well as intact and burst vesicles, possibly also oozing.

-If the inflammatory quality of the dermatitic reaction is high (frequently also in the summer months), the vesicles may expand to form large blisters, resulting in the clinical picture of pompholyx.
+When the inflammatory quality of the dermatitic reaction is high (often in the summer months), the vesicles can expand into large blisters, resulting in the clinical picture of pompholyx.

 Complication(s)This section has been translated automatically.